alphonse92/vplplusplus_composer/k8s/README.md

 It will create the necesary files and deploy it to the cluster.
 Also, it will create the required namespaces.

+# Reset

+To reset the cluster, run `./reset.hs` it will try to erase everithing about vpl in kubernetes

 ## Compile files on demand

 If you need get the configMap, deployment, pvc, pv and service yaml kubernetes files for a service.
 You can use the script `./compile.sh` to create the deployment files on demand.